 Capturing the Millenial Player thru Interactive Experiences

 This week we exhibited in Las Vegas at the National Indian Gaming Convention (NIGA), so we thought we would take this as an opportunity to discuss the casino industry.
-The increased popularity in online gaming has created an interesting ongoing dialog about the landscape of gaming.
+The increased popularity of online gaming has created an interesting ongoing dialog about the landscape of gaming.

 Moreover, millennials grew up with interactive games that usually involve skill mixed with visually stimulating graphics.
 They enjoy the online gaming experience because it is reminiscent of the video game experience.
 As millennials are moving into adulthood, their preferences remain the same.
 They are still seeking skill-based games that are interactive and have a social component.
 Therefore, when they do visit casinos, they tend to opt for games like blackjack or roulette, instead of a standard slot machine.